 Jazz basics 4: the altered scale

-The altered scale derives from the melodic minor scale a half step above the root note of the dominant 7.
+Here in jazz basics 4 the altered scale derives from the melodic minor scale a half step above the root note of the dominant 7.
 All will be explained!
 We are now going to explore the altered scale.
-This scale has all four altered notes and can be used over a dominant 7 chord to great effect when soloing.
-(This… Read more »
+This scale has all four altered notes and can be used over a dominant 7 chord to… Read more »

 How I teach jazz piano